syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 {% endhighlight %}
 {% endtabs %}

-N> PivotCacheImpl.IsRefreshOnLoad property is set as true when applying autosort to pivot fields.
+N> PivotCacheImpl.IsRefreshOnLoad property is set as true when applying AutoSort to pivot fields.

 ## Other pivot table operations